Breast Lift Los Angeles, CA

 The periareolar lift involves making an incision around the areola and lifting the nipple areola complex (NAC).
-This is referred to as a circumareolar, concentric, donut, or Benelli lift.
-This lift only works for a small amount of breast droop (breast ptosis).
+This is also referred to as a circumareolar, concentric, donut, or Benelli lift.
+This lift is only useful for a small amount of breast droop (breast ptosis).
 It can also be used to improve symmetry of the areolae or to reduce the size of the areolae.
 This lift tends to flatten the breast to some degree.
 It should not be used in cases with more breast or areolar droop.
 Thus, it applies to few patients who are in need of a significant improvement in the skin envelope.
 The problem with taking too much skin from around the areola is that this can cause the areola to widen over time, sometimes monstrously so.
 A permanent purse-string suture is frequently placed to help with this issue, but this maneuver is only useful for a smaller percentage of cases.
 The concentric lift around the areola is very much like pulling on the strings of a drawstring trash bag.
-Everyone knows that as the strings are pulled the wrinkling increases.
+Everyone knows that as the strings are pulled, the wrinkling increases.
 This same type of wrinkling occurs with this lift as well.

 The next type of lift can be used for a wide variety of areolar and breast ptosis or droop.
 The vertical lift can be used for more severe droopiness.
 This lift involves a vertical and a periareolar incision and is referred to as circumvertical or lollipop lift.
 Dr. Hughes always tries to minimize the scars and will only use the full breast lift pattern if it is absolutely mandatory for the best shape and lift.